L-Ipsum/biblical-languages-data/README.md

 -   `greek.json`: A JSON file containing the index and Greek words.
 -   `greek.csv`: A CSV file containing the index and Greek words.
+-   `hebrew.json`: A JSON file containing the index and Hebrew words.
+-   `hebrew.csv`: A CSV file containing the index and Hebrew words.

 ## Overview